 Mark McNulty – A Ballincollig native, McNulty has been the regular Number 1 since taking over from Mick Devine in 2010.

-‘Nults’ has been at Cork City since 2003 having also played for his local side Ballincollig and Cobh Ramblers.
+‘Nults’ has been at Cork City since 2003 having also played with his local side Ballincollig and Cobh Ramblers.
 Nulty was between the sticks when City won promotion in 2011.

-John Kavanagh – The Cork-born, former Ringmahon Rangers player has made the successful step up from the under 19 ranks following a successful league and cup winning 2011-12 season.
+John Kavanagh – The Cork-born, former Ringmahon Rangers player has made the successful step-up from the under 19 ranks following a successful league and cup wining 2011-12 season.

-John Dunleavy – The Donegal native has settled well in Cork since joining City shortly before the 2012/13.
+John Dunleavy – The Donegal native has settled well in Cork since joining City shortly before the 2012/13 season and having an excellent season last year was named by Caulfield as the club captain this season; turning out to be an inspired choice.

 Darren Dennehy – Darren, brother of teammate Billy, is from Tralee County Kerry.
 The 26-year-old central defender is a former Everton youth player and also had spells with English clubs Cardiff City, Hereford United, Gillingham, Barnet before joining City at the beginning of last season.